-The Bill & Melinda Gates Foundation
+Bill & Melinda Gates Foundation

-To show the extremely complex process of vaccine development, we worked hard to break it down into simple steps for the audience.
-These were: Code, Validate, Produce, Distribute, Adapt.
+To show the extremely complex process of vaccine development, we worked hard to break it into simple steps for people: Code, Validate, Produce, Distribute, Adapt.

-We worked closely with experts at the Gates Foundation, the University of Florida (on the Ebola data) and the Institute for Disease Modeling (on the Pandemic Flu data), to ensure that we represented realistic hypothetical scenarios.
+We worked closely with experts at the Gates Foundation, the University of Florida and the Institute for Disease Modeling to ensure that we represented realistic hypothetical scenarios.

 We created punchy animated promos for the Gates Foundation to build buzz on social media.